MetroidSmoothie/MetroidSmoothie/README.md

 # Nick Zamek
-<i><b>Note<b>: Some of the following repositories are currently in progress or represent upcoming projects and will be updated as development continues<i>
+<i>Note: Some of the following repositories are currently in progress or represent upcoming projects and will be updated as development continues<i>

 ## 👨‍💻 Cybersecurity Projects